joolstorrentecalo/gitlab-foss/doc/user/project/clusters/add_eks_clusters.md

 #### EKS access key and ID

+> - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/291015) instance profiles in GitLab 13.7.

-You can use instance profiles to dynamically retrieve temporary credentials from AWS when needed.
+If you're using GitLab 13.7 or later, you can use instance profiles to dynamically retrieve temporary credentials from AWS when needed.
 In this case, leave the `Access key ID` and `Secret access key` fields blank and [pass an IAM role to an EC2 instance](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html).